1 Hardware

 1.2 Cooling

 The Ndigo6G-12 board is equipped with an active cooling system, ensuring proper cooling of the device.
-If, however, the temperature of the ADC chip exceeds 90 °C (for instance, if the device is operated in inappropriate environmental conditions, see Section 6.3.1), a warning is issued to the device driver.
-When the temperature exceeds 95 °C, the ADC chip is disabled to avoid damaging the device.
+If, however, the temperature of the ADC, TDC, or FPGA chips on the board exceed critical temperatures (for instance, if the device is operated in inappropriate environmental conditions, see Section 6.3.1), a warning is issued to the device driver.

 1.3 External Inputs and Connectors